krammnic/torchtune/docs/source/recipes/dpo.rst

     loss=torchtune.modules.loss.RSOLoss \
     gamma=0.5

 We also support custom contrastive losses!
-But due to our philosophy related to the simplicity of the recipes, we do not support any of them in torchtune.
+But due to our philosophy related to the simplicity of the recipes, we do not support any of them directly in torchtune.
 Instead, we provide a mechanism to make it possible to use a recipe with a custom loss without touching internals.

 Here's how: